karan-deep/istio-gateway/README.md

 > command terminated with exit code 35

 ## Ingress Gateway
-- Istio ingress gateway would be accepting requests from the given hosts mentioned in the configuration installed
+- Istio ingress gateway would be accepting requests from the given hosts mentioned in the configuration installed.
 > ``` curl -H "Host:asset-management.com" http://asset-management.com/login ```

 **This will allowing fetching our application page with 200 status code.**